majouve/FLAME/README.txt

 13293 has 1 bronze coin and 9239 has 87 bronze coins.
 (FALSE)
 13293 has 0 lead coins and 9239 has 0 lead coins.
 (TRUE)

 In this module, I also calculate the difference between the amount of coins for each metal between the central and radius coin finds.
-Let's look at what this will look like with our example (13293 - 9239 = central cf - radius cf):
+Here's what this looks like with our example (13293 - 9239 = central cf - radius cf):

 Gold: 533 - 0 = 533
 Silver: 0 - 0 = 0